 Dedication ceremony for the first new building of the State Laboratory Institute.

-Last reported cases of naturally occurring smallpox in the world.
+Last naturally occurring smallpox case reported.

 George Wright – Director Massachusetts Biologic Laboratories.